ernsheong/jonlinblog.com/source/blog/2019-09-23-nine-months-in.markdown

 ## Q1

 During the first 3 months, optimism is high.
 During this period, I mostly worked on [KanRails](https://www.kanrails.com).
 I upgraded my home office, installed an air-conditioner in my home office, and got new IKEA furniture, all worthwhile investments.
+I also worked hard on a GCP Associate Cloud Architect course for Udemy, but I lost motivation right about the half-way mark; I chose too large a topic.
+In retrospect, I should have chosen a much smaller topic to create videos about.

 ## Q2